Home Info and articles Common bulb types

 Also known as BC and B22

+Historically the bayonet lamp cap was predominently used in the UK and Austraila.
 Replacement low energy lamps are available with BC caps.

-SBC - Small bayonet cap
+SBC - Small bayonet light bulb cap

 Also known as SBC and B15

 This is the same as the larger bayonet cap, only smaller.
+The diameter is about the same as an adult little finger.

-ES - Edison screw cap
+ES - Edison screw cap light bulb (E27)

 Also known as ES and E27

-SES - Small Edison screw cap
+SES - Edison screw cap light bulb (E14)

 Also known as SES and E14

 This is the same as the larger screw cap, only smaller.
+The diameter is about the same as an adult little finger.